North Hinksey: History

 North Hinksey was anciently called Hengestseigge, and was given in 955 to Abingdon Abbey.
 This place was settled in the Saxon era.
 Its toponym is thought to mean 'stallion's isle'.
 Along with the neighbouring village of South Hinksey, it was once part of the estate of the Benedictine abbey at Abingdon, and was in Berkshire until the boundary changes of 1974.
 The village appears on the 1610 John Speed map as 'Laurence Hinksey', after the church's dedication, while a 1670s map shows 'Ivy Hinksey'.

 It was also at one time called Ferry Hinksey, being linked to the eastern side of Hinksey Stream by a small ferry, reached from west Oxford by way of Ferry Hinksey Road.
 The ferry ceased operation in 1928, and the various streams are now crossed by small bridges, though a 'Ferry Cottage' remains that matches the period and has access to the river.
 Ferry Hinksey (as it was then) is also the burial place of Thomas and Rachael Willis (died 1648 and 1631 respectively) the parents of the physician Dr Thomas Willis.
 He played an important part in the history of anatomy, neurology, and psychiatry, and was a founding member of the Royal Society.

 The parish church of Saint Lawrence's contains two war memorials commemorating the twenty-three men of North Hinksey and Botley who died in the two world wars.

+On 1 April 2023 the civil parish was renamed from "North Hinksey" to "Botley and North Hinksey".